arvmenon/garmin-tracker/ARCHITECTURE_PROPOSAL.md

 - **redis:** Redis as Celery broker and cache for rate limits/session storage.
 - **minio:** MinIO with persistent volume for raw payloads and exports; use server-side encryption keys stored on host.
 - **observability (optional):** Loki + Promtail for logs and Grafana for dashboards; all deployed via Compose profiles for opt-in use.

+## Database Setup (Greenfield Bootstrap)
+This resets the database setup approach to be explicit, repeatable, and safe for both local development and production environments.

+### Guiding Principles
+- **Idempotent automation:** Every step must be safe to re-run without data loss unless explicitly in "reset" mode.
+- **Environment parity:** Use the same bootstrap flow in local, staging, and production with only secrets and storage paths varying.
+- **Least privilege:** Distinct roles for migration tasks vs. application runtime access.
+- **Auditability:** Every schema change is tracked and reversible via migrations.

+### Bootstrap Flow (from zero)
+1. **Provision secrets and storage**
+   - Create unique credentials for `db_admin`, `app_writer`, and `app_reader`.
+   - Allocate persistent volumes for data and WAL archives before first start.
+2. **Initialize the cluster**
+   - Start PostgreSQL and enable required extensions (`postgis`, `uuid-ossp`, `pgcrypto`).
+   - Create dedicated schemas: `app` (operational data), `audit` (append-only logs).
+3. **Apply migrations**
+   - Run migration tooling (e.g., Alembic) as a one-off job using `db_admin`.
+   - Lock migration execution to a single instance to avoid concurrent schema changes.
+4. **Seed baseline reference data**
+   - Populate activity types, device catalogs, and RBAC defaults via migrations or explicit seed scripts.
+   - Store seed versions in a `seed_history` table to track applied data sets.
+5. **Harden access**
+   - Grant `app_writer` only the privileges needed for CRUD + function execution in `app`.
+   - Grant `app_reader` read-only access and limit it to analytics or export paths.
+6. **Validate readiness**
+   - Run schema checks and health queries (e.g., expected extensions, migration version).
+   - Confirm backup tooling can perform a full restore in a sandbox environment.

+### Reset Mode (development only)
+- Drop the local volume, re-run the bootstrap flow, and re-seed using fixtures.
+- Never run reset mode against staging or production volumes.

+### Operational Practices
+- **Backups:** Continuous WAL archiving with daily full backups; quarterly restore drills.
+- **Monitoring:** Track connection saturation, replication lag (if added), and slow query logs.
+- **Change management:** Treat migrations as reviewed artifacts with explicit rollbacks.

 ## Hosting Targets & Operations (Privacy-Focused)
 - **Primary target:** Single-node homelab or private VPS using Docker Compose.
 Run behind local DNS (e.g., `*.lan`) and secure remote access via Tailscale/WireGuard rather than public exposure.